darkoje/logitechKeyboardLinux/README.md

 # Logitech G513 keyboard helper for Linux

-GUI interface to modify led lights and create custom led setup for their G513 mechanical keyboard.
+GUI interface to modify led lights and create custom led setup for Logitech G513 mechanical keyboard.
 Program is written in Python.
 Minimum required Python version is 3.10.0

 ### changelog